Rhinemann/mage-hack/src/chapters/Characters_and_Traits.typ

 #colbreak()
 == Magick
-Magick is represented by nine spheres, acknowledged, even if begrudgingly and by different names, by all Factions in the Awakened world.
+Magick is represented by ten spheres, acknowledged, even if begrudgingly and by different names, by all Factions in the Awakened world.
 Whenever you are creating a magickal effect you roll an appropriate Sphere.
 If your effect requires multiple Spheres you must have all of them at the appropriate ranks, but you only roll one Sphere of your choice from those required.

 - #trait[Correspondence] the element of connection between apparently different things.